 The Foundation is the remainder beneficiary of an irrevocable charitable remainder unitrust.
 The assets of the trust are held by a third-party trustee.
 The trust provides for the payment of distributions to a third-party beneficiary over the trust's term, which is the designated beneficiary's lifetime.
 At the end of the trust's term, the remaining assets are to be distributed to the Foundation.
-The Foundation estimates the present value of the future benefits expected to be received at the end of the trust's term based on the designated beneficiary's life expectancy utilizing the 2010 CM mortality table, and a discount rate of 5.2% and 1.6% at December 31, 2022 and 2021, respectively.
-The fair value of the beneficial interest was \$11,454,994 and \$12,483,740 at December 31, 2022 and 2021, respectively.
-The fair value of entire trust was \$27,101,508 and \$28,862,137 as of December 31, 2022 and 2021, respectively.
-The change in value of the beneficial interest was (\$1,028,746) and \$3,474,228 for the years ended December 31, 2022 and 2021, respectively.
+The Foundation estimates the present value of the future benefits expected to be received at the end of the trust's term based on the designated beneficiary's life expectancy utilizing the 2010 CM mortality table, and a discount rate of 5.8% and 5.2% at December 31, 2023 and 2022, respectively.
+The fair value of the beneficial interest was \$14,118,033 and \$11,454,994 at December 31, 2023 and 2022, respectively.
+The fair value of the entire trust was \$32,263,153 and \$27,101,508 as of December 31, 2023 and 2022, respectively.
+The change in value of the beneficial interest was \$2,663,039 and (\$1,028,746) for the years ended December 31, 2023 and 2022, respectively.

 The Foundation is the sole remainder beneficiary of an irrevocable charitable remainder unitrust that was created during the year ended December 31, 2021.
 The Foundation serves as the trustee for the remainder trust, and as such records the assets held in the trust at their fair value.
 The trust provides for the payment of distributions to a third-party beneficiary over the trust's term, which is the designated beneficiary's lifetime.
 At the end of the trust's term, the remaining assets will be allocated to a fund within the Foundation that the donors of the charitable remainder trust established with the Foundation.
 The Foundation records a liability for the estimated present value of the amounts due to the third-party beneficiary.
 This liability is included in the consolidated statement of financial position in the line item "Present value of split-interest trusts and annuities."
-The Foundation estimates the present value of the future payments based on the designated beneficiary's life expectancy utilizing the 2000 CM mortality table, a payout percentage of 6%, a rate of return of 1.6%, and a factor of .4694 and .6058 at December 31, 2022 and 2021, respectively.
-The liability representing the present value of the future payments was \$1,762,788 and \$2,823,883 at December 31, 2022 and 2021, respectively.
-The change in value of the liability was \$763,565 and (\$6,897) for the years ended December 31, 2022 and 2021, respectively.
-The fair value of the assets in the trust was \$3,755,559 and \$4,958,815 at December 31, 2022 and 2021, respectively.
+The Foundation estimates the present value of the future payments based on the designated beneficiary's life expectancy utilizing the 2000 CM mortality table, a payout percentage of 6%, a rate of return of 1.6%, and a factor of .4527 and .4694 at December 31, 2023 and 2022, respectively.
+The liability representing the present value of the future payments was \$1,700,036 and \$1,762,788 at December 31, 2023 and 2022, respectively.
+The change in value of the liability was (\$162,582) and \$763,565 for the years ended December 31, 2023 and 2022, respectively.
+The fair value of the assets in the trust was \$4,100,539 and \$3,755,559 at December 31, 2023 and 2022, respectively.
 These assets are in the Foundation's general pool of investments.